sf-wdi-24/modules/week-04-associated-data-and-users/day-03/module-01/readme.md

 ## Stretch Challenges

 * Figure out what other information GitHub gives you about the user (name, avatar, etc.), and pick a couple other attributes to save to the database.
-Display the additional attributes on the user profile page as well. **Hint:** Try `console.log`-ing `profile` in your `passport-github` config or use the debugger.
+Display the additional attributes on the user profile page. **Hint:** Try `console.log`-ing `profile` in your passport-github config or use the debugger.
 * Keep practicing with as many OAuth providers as you want!
 Use <a href="http://mherman.org/blog/2013/11/10/social-authentication-with-passport-dot-js/#.VkWaBd-rSRs" target="_blank">this tutorial</a> as a guide.